Recycling in Pennsylvania

 Act 101 also requires each county to develop county plans to manage its own wastes and assure a minimum of ten years disposal capacity.
 Each year, the counties report countywide municipal waste generation and recycling data to the Pennsylvania Department of Environmental Protection (DEP) for use in compiling a statewide analysis of recycling and its benefits.
 Counties are required to submit plan revisions to DEP by the time their remaining disposal capacity is reduced to three years.
 All plans are submitted to DEP for approval.

-In 2012, Pennsylvania recycled almost 8.5 million tons of resources.
+For 2012, Pennsylvania recycled over 8.5 million tons of resources.
 The difference between recycled materials reported for 2012 and 2013 can be attributed to several factors that temporarily inflated the recycling numbers for 2012.
-A major factor was several hurricanes, including Superstorm Sandy, that caused severe destruction across the state.
+One such major factor was several hurricanes, including Superstorm Sandy, that caused severe destruction across the state.
 These storms lead to major increases of yard and wood debris, metal siding, shingles, etc., from homes and businesses.

 Another factor that temporarily raised 2012’s results was the opening of a new scrap company in one of Pennsylvania’s counties.
 The county recycled over 2.3 million tons of mixed metals during the dealer’s first year due to a huge participation throughout the very rural communities.
 After the initial 2012 surge, the recycling numbers reported for 2013 are more in line with the county’s historic trend for mixed metals recycling.